 There is a time and a place for “going with the flow and see what happens”, and volunteering is not the right place to do that.

-Read all the information you can lay your hands on before choosing your destination and the work you will be doing – and make sure that you’re clued up on the area before you get there.
+Read all the information you can lay your hands on before choosing your destination and the work you will be doing – and make sure that you learn about the area before you get there.

 Trust me, I’ve ended up in some truly sticky situations because of this in Rwanda!